Leo Tolstoy

 2

-The right of the strong is not a right but a simple fact, which can be a right only when it is not met with protest and resistance.
-It is like cold temperatures, darkness and heavy loads, which must be endured until you find heating, lighting and levers.
-All of human industry is liberation from the power of brute nature; the progress of justice, on the other hand, is nothing other than a series of limitations, which are imposed on the tyranny of the strong.
+The right of the strong is not a right but a simple fact, which can be right only when it is not met with protest or resistance.
+It is like the cold, darkness and heavy loads, which must be endured until one finds warmth, light and levers.
+All of human industry is liberation from the power of brute nature; the progress of justice, on the other hand, is nothing but a series of limitations imposed on the tyranny of the strong.
 Just as medicine consists in the victory over disease, so does the good consist in the victory over the blind brutality and unrestrained desires of the human-animal.
-Thus, I always see one and the same law: the individual is becoming ever more liberated, and people are moving ever closer to the good, justice and wisdom.
+Thus, I see one and the same law throughout: an ever increasing liberation of the individual and a continuous ascent of the people towards the good, justice and wisdom.

 — Amiel